What is it about Christmas that draws us every year to celebrations of this holiday? What is so special about Christmas?

-John 3:16, “For God so loved the world, that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.”
+John 3:16 “For God so loved the world, that He gave His only begotten Sony that whoever believe!; in Him should not perish but have everlasting life.

-Here’s God’s Christmas gift to us; He wants us to receive something – the gift of His Son, the gift of salvation.
+Here’s God’s Christmas gift to us; He wants us to receive something … the gift of His Son and gift of salvation.

 What does this gift cost us?
 That’s a silly question, isn’t it?
 Gifts, if they are truly gifts, don’t cost the receiver, do they?
-If it has a price tag, it’s not a gift.
+If it has a price tag, it’s not a gift, is it?
 Have you ever been offered a “gift” to hostess a Tupperware party, or to open an account at a bank?
-We know that they are not truly gifts at all; they’re rewards.
+We know they are not truly gifts at all; they’re rewards.
 We have to earn them.

 So the release of this debt that allows for our reconciliation to God is the best gift anyone could receive.
-Jesus died to pay for our sins, so that the Father can declare that our debt has been paid in full.
-Colossians 2:14 tells us that our IOU was nailed to the cross.
+Jesus died to pay for our sins, so that the Father can declare our debt has been paid in full.
+Colossians 2:14 tells us our I.O.U. was nailed to the cross.